BootUpCode/BootUpCode/README.md

 ## Hello, and welcome!

-I'm currently learning how to write applications in Java and C#.
+I'm currently improving my ability to write applications in Java and C#.

-I haven't finished any applications yet, but I'm working on a simple agenda app written in Java.
-The app stores data in an SQLite database and makes use of JavaFX for UI elements.
-I'll let you know when it's finished!
+My latest project is TimeForBattle, a management tool for Game Masters running tabletop games.
+It's written in C# and XAML using the MAUI framework, and relies on a local SQL database.
+It runs on PC, Android and IOS, so it's easy to use it while you're running a tabletop game!